wojciechmarek/c-plus-plus-notes/getting-the-reference-address.md

     person.firstName = "John";
     person.lastName = "Doe";

-    // creating a pointer - it points to the person's address Person *personPointer = &person;
+    // creating a pointer of an object:
+    Person *personPointer = &person;

-    // accessing the object's values using pointer object: std::cout << personPointer->firstName << std::endl;  // John
+    // accessing the object's values using pointer: std::cout << personPointer->firstName << std::endl;  // John
-    std::cout << (*personPointer).lastName << std::endl; // Doe (arrow syntax is better)
+    std::cout << (*personPointer).lastName << std::endl; // Doe (alternative dereference style)

     personPointer->sayHello();

+    // NOTE:
-    // NOTE: -> syntax allows to dereference object's value }
+    // -> syntax allows to dereference object's value (is used with object's pointer)
+    // . syntax allows to access regular object's value (is used with regular object) }
 ```